 If you have myopia, there are a lot of options to deal with it and help clear up your vision.
-At our office in Nashville, TN, eye surgeons Dr. Ming Wang, Dr. Josh Frenkel, and their team make diagnoses of sight impairments, like myopia, and provide appropriate corrective options that can accommodate your day-to-day activities.
+At our office in Nashville, TN, eye surgeon Dr. Ming Wang and his team make diagnoses of sight impairments, like myopia, and provide appropriate corrective options that can accommodate your day-to-day activities.

 Generally, the first obvious indication of myopia is hazy vision that occurs when trying to focus on objects from a distance.
 You might also deal with other problems that stem from habitual squinting or eye strain.
 Eye strain, also referred to as eye fatigue or asthenopia, could cause aching or dry eyes.
 It might also cause intolerance to light and strain in the shoulders and neck.
 Sometimes, people who already use prescription lenses for myopia notice these symptoms.
 These signs usually mean that your eye prescription needs to be updated.
 To enhance your vision and improve your range of sight, you should receive an eye exam at your earliest convenience.